 Majestic mountains and heavenly fjords in the Norway combine with the tranquil landscapes of Sweden on an epic journey that includes every great Scandinavian rail experience.
 On this exciting 15-day tour you'll visit the fascinating cities Oslo and Stockholm and travel beyond the Arctic Circle to the 'Land of the Midnight Sun'

 With their towering cliff faces, rugged rocky ledges and waterfalls that drop straight into the sea, the awe-inspiring Norwegian fjords really have to be seen to appreciate their beauty and majesty.
 On this fantastic tour we visit these natural wonders and cross spellbinding landscapes to visit Norway's magnificent cities.

 Explore Denmark, Sweden and Norway on this truly spectacular overland rail adventure.
-We visit the region's three magnificent and lively capital cities, Copenhagen, Stockholm, Oslo and Norway's awe-inspiring fjords, the wild landscapes north of the Arctic Circle in the land of the midnight sun.
+We visit the region's three magnificent and lively capital cities, Copenhagen, Stockholm and Oslo, Norway's awe-inspiring fjords and the wild landscapes north of the Arctic Circle in the Land of the Midnight Sun.

 Discovering Norway with Great Rail Journeys

 At Great Rail Journeys, providing quality and value for money underpins every rail tour we create.
 Norway is a fascinating and unforgettable country and we want our guests to enjoy every moment of their visit.
 To make things as easy and worry-free as possible, the price of our escorted rail tours in Norway includes return flights and all other travel costs, quality accommodation with selected meals, a varied itinerary of guided tours, sightseeing trips and other activities and the services of an experienced and helpful Tour Manager throughout.